Mechanical Engineering Major

 Notes on technical electives:

-• Students are required to complete a minimum of 6 credits of List #1 technical electives taught under the ME or NSEG (nuclear engineering) subjects.
-Students completing an approved minor (including Computer Science, Green Engineering, Biomedical Engineering, Engineering Science and Mechanics, and Physics) can have this ME/NSEG subject technical elective requirement waived.
+- Students are required to complete a minimum of 9 credits of List #1 technical electives taught under the ME, ESM (Engineering Science and Mechanics), and/or NSEG (Nuclear Science and Engineering) subjects.
+Students completing an approved minor (including Computer Science, Green Engineering, Biomedical Engineering, and Physics) can have this ME/NSEG subject technical elective requirement waived.
 Please consult an ME undergraduate advisor for more information.

 ME students must participate in a year-long senior design project.
 Senior design teams are assigned during the first week of classes of the student’s senior year.